“This Film Lets Predatory Coaches Know Their Game Is Over.”

-Don’t miss this powerful new release from filmmaker Jill Yesko about the hidden world of sexual and emotional abuse experienced by athletes.
-Broken Trust: Athlete Abuse Exposed draws on courageous first-hand testimonies from Olympic and national-class athletes and coaches to reveal how victims in the sports world are often isolated and ostracized for speak how parents are pressured to keep silent when confronted by abusive coaches, and how more and more athletes are fighting back to change the system.
-A result is a powerful tool for critically examining the systemic and social forces that contribute to the culture of abuse in sports and beyond.
+Drawing on courageous first-hand testimonies from Olympic and national-class athletes and coaches, Broken Trust reveals how victims in the sports world are often isolated and ostracized for speaking out, how parents are pressured to keep silent when confronted by abusive coaches, and how athletes are fighting back to change the system.
+The result is an indispensable educational tool that empowers young people to think critically and ask tough questions about unjust institutional power and regressive social norms.

 “The sexual and emotional abuse of athletes is a difficult, painful topic— one many would prefer to avoid.
 [But in] Broken Trust, Jill Yesko offers an entry point and invaluable educational tool for parents, gym owners, school administrators, and athletes themselves.
 Couched in a love of sports, the film is honest, illuminating and in no way exploitative.
 I commend it highly to all who care about athletes’ well-being.”